-Great worldbuilding, excellent characters, and gorgeous prose lend a hand in telling a deliciously dark story of ambition, duty, and betrayal across a brilliantly realized geopolitical landscape.
-If you're not keeping your eyes on Emory Glass, you’re looking the wrong way.
+"Great worldbuilding, excellent characters, and gorgeous prose lend a hand in telling deliciously dark [stories] of ambition, duty, and betrayal across...brilliantly realized geopolitical landscapes.
+If you're not keeping your eyes on Emory, you’re looking the wrong way."